 Check out this 5-minute mini-documentary about Mason Bees!

 - Mason Bees don’t look like your typical bee with yellow markings.
 Instead, their bodies can be covered in either dark blue, green, black, or brown.
-Many species are a beautiful iridescent!
-They are not large either, and are about the same size as a housefly.
+Many species are beautifully iridescent!
+They are not large; about the same size as a housefly.

 - Solitary bees don’t make honey.

 Mason Bees are fantastic native pollinators that are especially important for the early spring fruit bloom in the USA and Canada.
 It’s estimated that 99% of flowers landed on by Mason Bees get pollinated!

 This percentage is MUCH higher than honey bees.
 I have seen stats that only 5% of flowers visited by honey bees get pollinated.